 What is Oxtellar XR?

-Oxcarbazepine is an anticonvulsant, or antiepileptic drug.
-It works by decreasing nerve impulses that cause seizures.
+Oxtellar XR is an anticonvulsant.
+It works by decreasing nerve impulses that cause seizures and pain.

 The Oxtellar XR brand of oxcarbazepine is used with other medicines in adults and children who are at least 6 years old.